Good with an E

 Well travelled

-In the UK, I've travelled for wedding commissions as far west as Lusty Glaze Beach in Newquay, Cornwall and as far north as Edinburgh in Scotland to the majestic Carlowrie Castle.
-Internationally, for destination weddings, I've been flown out to: the Manoir de Longeveau near the rural village of Pillac in France, the Balcón de Europa in Nerja, Spain, the Agriturismo Villa Baroncino in Tuscany, Italy and all the way to Hạ Long Bay in Vietnam!
-In the UK, the three venues I've worked at the most are: The Larmer Tree Gardens, The Master Builder's Hotel and Trafalgar Park.
+Internationally, for destination weddings, I've been flown out to: the Manoir de Longeveau near the rural village of Pillac in France, the Balcón de Europa in Nerja, Spain, the Agriturismo Villa Baroncino in Tuscany, Italy, the Norwegian fjords, and all the way to Hạ Long Bay in Vietnam!

 People often ask me "do you enjoy it?"
 I love it!